Every Sunday morning

 St. Paul Lutheran, and most Lutheran churches, worship together as one large group.
 We follow a format (liturgy) that is shared by many ELCA churches.
-Whether you have it committed to heart or follow along with each step of the worship in the printed bulletin, the service provides us a way to praise God and to learn about Him through readings and teaching.
+Whether you have it committed to heart or follow along with each step of the worship in the bulletin, the service provides us a way to praise God and to learn about Him through readings and teaching.

-Each week the service is printed in the bulletin.
-This includes all of the prayers, readings/lessons, songs and easy-to-find references to the hymns.
 You are also welcome to bring along your own Bible if you desire.

 Welcoming to Worship

 The congregation is welcomed to be seated in the sanctuary at any time before the start of service.
 Some people use it as a time of prayer and reflection and others celebrate the community of Christ by interacting with other members.
-As the prelude music concludes the congregation is greeted and we share current events, happenings and upcoming activities in the church.
+As the prelude music concludes, the congregation is greeted and we share current events, happenings and upcoming activities in the church.

 Admitting Sin and Asking for Forgiveness